relayphp/relayphp.github.io/index.md

 # Queue Object

 Sometimes using an array for the `$queue` will not be suitable.
-You may wish to use an object to build retain the middleware queue instead.
+You may wish to use an object to build the middleware queue instead.

 In these cases, you can use the _RelayBuilder_ to create the _Relay_ queue from any object that extends _ArrayObject_ or that implements _Relay\GetArrayCopyInterface_.
 The _RelayBuilder_ will then get an array copy of that queue object for the _Relay_.